 Thursday, July 13, 11 am – 12:30 pm

 Cullman Performance Hall, NC History Center

-Civil War historian Ed Bearss, an American treasure, will appear again in New Bern on Sunday, January 8, 2017.
+Civil War historian Ed Bearss, an American treasure, has scheduled a special trip to New Bern on Thursday, July 13.
 His 11th annual presentation in New Bern will be A Historian Reflects on the Civil War.
-This event begins at 2:00 pm at Cullman Performance Hall in the NC History Center

 Ed Bearss served as Chief Historian of the National Park Service from 1981 to 1994 and is now Chief Historian Emeritus.
 He is a United States Marine Corps veteran of World War II, a military historian, an author known for his work on the American Civil War and World War II eras, and a popular tour guide of historic battlefields for The Smithsonian Associates.

-This lecture is presented by the New Bern Historical Society in partnership with the
+This lecture is presented by the New Bern Historical Society with the support of the

 New Bern Civil War Round Table and Tryon Palace.